 In the friendly area of Scotts Valley you’ll be in good company with around 14,278 residents with around 75% of those homeowners.
 With an average age of 43, the residents of Scotts Valley are well established, made up of families of all age groups.
 Though fairly kicked back throughout the week, during weekends and holidays, you can see a lot more activity and excitement.
-Over the recent months roughly 60 homes have been sold with an average sold price of $1,362,364.
-That is an increase of $24,504 from the previous period.
+Over the past 30 days roughly 8 homes have been sold with an average sold price of $1,141,950.
+That is a decrease of $315,550 from the previous period.

 Want the full market report for Scotts Valley?